 Keeping Up With Volunteer Trends

-We are fast becoming a more digitized and virtual society with an increase online volunteering.
+We are fast becoming a more digitized and virtual society with an increase in online volunteering.
 People are looking for opportunities in digital volunteering on a global level.
 Connecting energetically and giving of our hearts is now done digitally.

 Bring more diversity in volunteerism to your nonprofit by reaching a global audience with virtual volunteering.
 Virtual or digital volunteers work by phone and online to help nonprofits with marketing, management, IT and research.
 Virtual volunteering allows employees, in partnership with nonprofits, to work on projects without scheduling confines.